 We are now facing a new challenge.

-We’re starting to talk about coming out of lockdown.
-What that emergence will be like, what returning to our usual workspaces will be like.
+We’re coming out of lockdown and adjusting to our “new normal”.
+What that emergence will be like, what returning to our usual workspaces will be like, is still unknown.
 This is going to be a difficult and new experience for everyone.

 The new challenge I see is that many want or even need, for their long term mental health and happiness, to reassess the work life balance pre and post lockdown.
 This is an opportunity for both organisations/businesses and individuals to make changes that last.